devesh8077/Healthcare-Data-Cleaning-Analysis-with-Pandas/README.md

-# Healthcare-Data-Cleaning-Analysis-with-Pandas

-A hands-on data cleaning and exploratory analysis project on a real, messy healthcare dataset (55,500 rows) using Pandas.

 # Healthcare Dataset — Pandas Cleaning & Analysis

 A hands-on data cleaning and exploratory analysis project on a real, messy healthcare dataset (55,500 rows) using Pandas.